awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-ec2-aliases.md

 For example, you can specify the parameter that contains your preferred AMI ID when you run the Amazon Elastic Compute Cloud \(Amazon EC2\) `run-instances` command\.

 **Note**
-The user who runs this command must have AWS Identity and Access Management \(IAM\) permissions that include the `ssm:GetParameters` API action in order for the parameter value to be validated\.
+The user who runs this command must have AWS Identity and Access Management \(IAM\) permissions that include the `ssm:GetParameters` API operation in order for the parameter value to be validated\.
 Otherwise, the parameter creation process fails\.

 ```
 aws ec2 run-instances \